vyca2017/content/content/reference/relay-api/queries/filtering-by-field.md

 ## Explore available filter criteria

-Apart from the filter combinators `AND` and `OR`, the available filter arguments for a query for all nodes of a model depend on the fields of the model and their types.
+Apart from the filter combinators `AND` and `OR`, the available filter arguments for a query for all nodes of a type depend on the fields of the type and their types.
 To explore the available filters, use the playground and its documentation and auto-completion features.